jcwimer/docker-swarm-autoscaler/README.md

 Currently the project only uses cpu to autoscale.
 If cpu usage reaches 85% the service will scale up, if it reaches 25% it will scale down.

 ## Usage
 1. You can deploy prometheus, cadvisor, and docker-swarm-autoscale by running `docker stack deploy -c swarm-autoscale-stack.yml`.
-..* You can also utilize an already deploy prometheus and cadvisor by specifying the PROMETHEUS_URL in docker-swarm-autoscale environment. `swarm-autoscale-stack.yml` shows an example of this.
+  * You can also utilize an already deploy prometheus and cadvisor by specifying the `PROMETHEUS_URL` in docker-swarm-autoscale environment. `swarm-autoscale-stack.yml` shows an example of this.
-..* docker-swarm-autoscale needs a placement contstraint to deploy to a manager. swarm-autoscale-stack.yml` shows an example of this.
+  * docker-swarm-autoscale needs a placement contstraint to deploy to a manager. `swarm-autoscale-stack.yml` shows an example of this.
 2. For services you want to autoscale you will need a deploy label `cpu.autoscale=true`.

 ```